+- Your home

+- One car

 - Burial plot

+- Up to \$1.500 for burial expenses if you have put that money aside

 - Furniture

-- Household and personal items
+- Other household and personal items

-- · One car

-- Up to \$1,500 for burial expenses if you have put that money aside

-- Your home

-Check the publication "Understanding the Extra Help with Your Medicare Prescription Drug Plan" at SSA.gov/pubs/EN-05-10508.pdf for more information on income and resource limits.
+Check the publication "Understanding the Extra Help with Your Medicare Prescription Drug Plan" at SSA.gov/pubs/EN-05-10508.pdf to find out which other types of income and resources count and which are excluded.

-How do these limits work for married couples?
+How these limits work for married couples

-If you're married and live with your spouse, both of your incomes and resources count, even if only one of you applies for Extra Help.
+• If you're married and live with your spouse, both of your incomes and resources count, even if only one of you applies for Extra Help.

-Note: Married couples living together who both apply for Extra Help through Social Security can use the same application (SSA-1020) available at SSA.gov/medicare/part-d-extra-help.
+Note: Married couples living together who both apply for Extra Help through Social Security can use the same application (SSA-1020) at SSA.gov/extrahelp.